touray/frontend/README.md

 * ```gulp compass``` - Compiles Sass files
 * ```gulp images``` - Minifies images

+## Documentation

+### CSS, Sass &amp; Compass

+Before beginning any theming, be sure to review and set the variables in the ```src/scss/partials/global/_variables.scss``` file.

+Sass files are organized into 4 main folders:

+* base - All theme base styles (base selectors, styles set via variables).
+DO NOT EDIT ANY OF THESE FILES!
+* components - Includes all styled components broken down into seperate folders including:
+** design - Contains all themed sections and standalone components (header, footer, buttons, etc.)
+** lib - Contains all CSS/Sass libraries (Foundation, Bootstrap, slick, etc.)

+### JavaScript

+* jQuery is required.
+* Global JS variables should be set in the ```src/js/config.js``` file.
+* Variables, controllers and services should all be namespaced with ```Frontend``` to avoid conflicts with other libraries.
+* All controllers loaded on a page will be automatically initialized and do not needed to be called directly.
+* Call ```Frontend.init();``` to reinitialize page controllers (useful with AJAX calls when new content is added).
+* Modify the <em>JavaScript Task</em> in the ```gulpfile.js``` to add, alter compiled JS files.

+Scripts are organized into 3 different categories:

+* Controllers - Component specific functionality (main menu dropdown, accordions, etc.)
+* Services - Helper functions
+* Libraries - JavaScript libraries (jQuery, slick, etc.)

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/bmarshall511/4e6cf39876a5b0394fbe54f1c7fb324b) for details on our code of conduct, and the process for submitting pull requests to us.